 Deploying changes across static pages will ensure that your most recent changes are publicly visible.

 Deployments are needed for all your static pages, including the storefront homepage, product pages, collection pages, and theme settings.

 All updates you make to product prices, product package prices, discounts (promotions or coupons), or upcharges (fundraising or fees) for your storefront require deployment.

 Changes you make in the font library require a deployment.

-How to make a deployment for static pages?
+How to make a deployment?